tarantool/node-tarantool-driver/README.md

 Based on https://github.com/mialinx/go-tarantool-1.6 and implements http://tarantool.org/doc/dev_guide/box-protocol.html, for more information you can read them or basic documentation at http://tarantool.org/doc/.

-For work with tarantool tuple i use msgpack5(https://github.com/mcollina/msgpack5/) and array default transformation with this package.
+For work with tarantool tuple i use msgpack-lite and array default transformation with this package.

 If you have a problem with connection it will be destroyed.
 You can subscribe on TarantoolConnection.socket.on('close') for retrieve information about closing connection or you can process rejected errors for you requests.